 HOW TO BE CRITICAL

 How To Be Critical is the ultimate guide to becoming a better critical thinker and writer.
 Critical thinking skills are vital for a number of different university courses, as well as numerous careers.
-This book will give you the tools, techniques, and advice needed to improve your critical eye and make you more proficient in critical thinking, critical reading, and critical writing.
+This guide will give you the tools, techniques, and advice needed to improve your critical eye and make you more proficient in critical thinking, critical reading, and critical writing.

 WHAT IS CRITICAL THINKING?